iconify/website/.vitepress/theme/components/GettingStartedFreedom.md

     <p>
         Iconify makes it easy to <a href="/docs/articles/vendor-lock-in.html">avoid vendor lock-in</a>.
         You can use many open source icon sets with a large choice of open source icon components.
-Thousands of high quality icons from 100+ icon sets, all validated, cleaned up, optimised and always up to date.
+Thousands of high-quality icons from 100+ icon sets, all validated, cleaned up, optimised and always up to date.
     </p>
 </section>